spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 The upload can be validated before the form is submitted by adding a `rules` attribute.
 In the value of the attribute you can use any of Laravel's available validation rules that are applicable to file uploads.

-Here's an example where we only accept `png` and `jpg` files that are 1MB or less in size.
+Here's an example where we only accept `png` and `jpg` files that are 1MB or less.

 ```html
 <x-media-library-attachment